-The I.D. including the prescribed lanyard is part of the school uniform and should be worn at all times while inside the school premises and during official activities outside the campus.
-Non-wearing of the I.D. is considered an offense.
+The I.D. is part of the school uniform and should be worn at all times while inside the school premises and during official activities outside the campus.
+Nonwearing of the I.D. is considered an offense.
 Likewise, I.D.s should be kept free from trimmings, stickers or any other marks.